 The above commentary presents the general statement for information purposes only and as such may not be practically used in specific cases without professional advice.

-The Ministry of Reintegration adopted the List of territorial communities located in the area of military (combat) operations or under temporary occupation, encirclement (blockade) – is it applicable for tax purposes?
+The Ministry of Reintegration adopted the List of territorial communities which are located in the area of fighting or are under temporary occupation, encirclement (blockade) – is it applicable for tax purposes?

 Some changes in criminal justice during martial law